Mazyar98/opensource.guide/_articles/how-to-contribute.md

 If you're a new open source contributor, the process can be intimidating.
 How do you find the right project?
 What if you don't know how to code?
 What if something goes wrong?

 Not to worry!
-There are all sorts of ways to get involved with an open source project, and a few tips will help you get the most out of your experience.
+There are all sorts of ways to get involved with an open-source project, and a few tips will help you get the most out of your experience.

 ### You don't have to contribute code